There’s no doubt about it, programmatic advertising on the private marketplace(PMP) is making waves.

 Private marketplaces are here to stay.

 The maturing ecosystem brings more good news for marketers.
-Marketplace media buys are more transparent and secure then they were in its young beginnings, giving advertisers confidence in the market.
+Marketplace media buys are more transparent and secure than they were in its young beginnings, giving advertisers confidence in the market.

-As the access to private media channels continues to grow, we expect the private marketplace to dominate the market in the next few years.
+In the next few years, as the access to private media channels continues to grow, we expect the private marketplace to dominate the market.
 Getting in the game now means staying ahead of your competitors, better quality for your consumers, and more results for your brand.

 It’s important to note that while the market shifts into private and direct means of advertising, RTB, PMP, and programmatic direct are not competing.
 Rather, they are complementary models that address the varying needs of publishers and advertisers.
-Marketing experts contribute the sift by many factors, including a need for quality, transparency, and a more guaranteed and precise inventory.
+Marketing experts attribute this shift to many factors, including a need for quality, transparency, and a more guaranteed and precise inventory.

 Moblyft offers marketers and media buyers access to direct premium PMP inventory.
 Want to learn more about your options advertising in the private marketplace and open exchanges?
 Contact us today to set up your PMP deal in Appnexus, The Trade Desk, Google AdX, Rubicon, SpotX, or any of the major DSP’s in the market.
 We’d love to talk about your campaign goals, send you a free media kit, and share our case studies with you.